§ About InkCMS

 Three decades of CMS.
 One AI-first reset.

-We built our first CMS in 1995, before the term existed.
-The clients were Fortune 500.
+We built our first CMS in the late 1990s, before the term existed.
 The shape was the same shape most CMSs still have today: a SQL database, a CRUD admin, content types, templates, publishing workflows, role-based permissions.
-Versions of that CMS power hundreds of sites around the world.
+Versions of that engine have powered sites for B2B brands, financial services, editorial publishers, and member portals across three decades.
 It's robust, multi-server, high-security, high-speed — everything an enterprise stack should be.

 It is also, in 2026, the wrong shape for the world we now work in.